ZekeSnider/Time-Server/README.md

-# Assignment 5: Load Test
+# Assignment 6: Monitor
 Zeke Snider
 CSS 490C
 3/3/15

 ## Overview
-This program has added a counter and load test to Assignment 4.
-The counter is a thread safe class that is used to store status code responses for the load class.
-The load test is used to create a fake load for the time/auth server to process.
+This program has added a monitor package to assignment 5.
+The time server and auth server have been modified to count 200s, 400s, logins, and other stats using the counter package from assignment 5.
+The monitor package pings the targetlist (-target flag, deliniated by commas) on the /monitor page every -sampleIntervalSec seconds.
+It runs for -runTimeSec seconds, then stops and formats the json, outputs it, then stops.
+The results are stored internally in var Results map[string] map[string][]Sample.
+The first key is the target url.
+The second is the stat type ("400s", "200s", etc).
+The []Sample is an array of result pairs (time and value) collected from the respective server's specific stat.
+Integration testing has been done on the authserver, timeserver, and loadgen to make sure they are compatible with the new changes.

 ## Build Instructions
 The included makefile should be used to build and the run the project.
-"Make build", should be used to build, then "Make loadtest" can be used to run the load test with the default parameters.
-Alternatively, copy the following into the terminal and modify the flags as needed.
+"Make build", should be used to build, then start the servers by using ./bin/authserver and ./bin/timeserver.
+Then use "./bin/monitor -targets=http://localhost:8080,http://localhost:8090 -sampleIntervalSec=4 -runTimeSec=10" to run the test.
+The json will be output to the console.

-./bin/authserver -log=auth-log.xml &
-./bin/timeserver -log=seelog.xml -port=8081 -maxinflight=80 -response=500 -deviation=300 &
-./bin/loadgen -url='http://localhost:8081/time' -runtime=10 -rate=200 --burst=20 -timeout=1000
+## Old Readme
+README for the previous assignments is included below.

 ## Design Notes